2017

 The Editorial Board of In the Library with the Lead Pipe stands firmly against harassment of any kind.
 In the realm of library scholarship, we support the sharing of ideas, scholarly discourse, and academic critique, and we defend those who engage in these types of interactions.
 For those who step outside of scholarship and deal in personal attacks, character smears, and other harassing behaviors rooted in a person’s race, national origin, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, religion, or economic status, we will delete comments, flag content as inappropriate, and report conduct inconsistent with collegial scholarly communication.
 We are committed to these values and actions.

 As we assert where we stand as an editorial board and journal, we encourage all readers and scholars to consider where you fall in this landscape.
 We encourage you to consider whether you’ve intentionally or unintentionally perpetrated bullying or harassing behavior against a fellow scholar, critiquing them instead of critiquing their work.
-We invite you to contemplate whether you are passively or actively anti-harassment—do you shake your head and lament the state of scholarship when you see harassment, or do you speak publicly against it and report it?5
+We invite you to contemplate whether you are passively or actively anti-harassment—do you shake your head and lament the state of scholarship when you see harassment, or do you speak publicly against it and report it? ((One of the reasons we’ve seen the increase in harassment with reference to Lead Pipe publications is because readers have alerted us when they see it.
+We are grateful to these readers who reach out to us to report harassment.))

 The space between passive anti-harassment and active anti-harassment is all the difference.
 Without a community of readers, scholars, editors, journals, and institutions willing to both engage in scholarly discourse and actively condemn harassment, online scholarship may be in for a tragic final act.